 Practical Yet Comfortable Interior

-The 2017 LEAF proves that a practical EV with excellent efficiency doesn’t have to lack any creature comforts.
-There is room for five passengers, and the seats can even be wrapped in black leather with heating in the rear; front heated seats are already standard.
+The 2011 Leaf proved that a practical EV with excellent efficiency didn’t have to lack any creature comforts.
+The 2017 Leaf proves that any six-year-old model needs a refresh.
+Everything that was true about the Leaf out the gate remains true.
+The hatchback is spacious with more than enough room for five passengers.
+While it’s not the best value proposition, the seats can even be wrapped in black leather with heating in the rear; front heated seats are already standard.
 You can rest your hands on a leather-wrapped and heated steering wheel.
 Get in and get moving right away with standard Push Button Start.
 Opt for the folding rear seats made using sustainable Bio Suede PET to maximize storage as well as comfort.
 You can even fit three child seats in the second row of the LEAF, making this EV family friendly.